The science of B2B cold email subjects that convert (+ examples)

 In our analysis of cold outreach campaigns, high readability alone had the power to increase open rates by 6%.

-So write your subject lines in simple terms that a kid would understand.
+So write your subject lines in terms so simple that a kid would understand.
 You can use an app like Hemingway to check the complexity of your writing.

 Tip 5: Add urgency

 And don’t fake it.
-Using all caps, too many emojis, or exclamation points doesn’t lead to higher open rates - and using too many of them can get you marked as spam. 👇
+Using all caps, too many emojis, or exclamation points don’t lead to higher open rates – and using too many of them can get you marked as spam.

 How can you add urgency and emotion without being spammy?